MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ## Copilot agent must have Action or knowledge source

-Your Copilot agent must have nodes defined as actions or Graph connectors in the app manifest.
-This ensures that the Copilot agent's responses are grounded in a data source. [*Must fix*]
+* Your Copilot agent must have nodes defined as actions in the app manifest.
+All agents must have a core use case that's served through API actions. [*Must fix*]

+* For capabilities such as Websearch, Graphic Art, or Code Interpreter, the `Instruction` field must include details on how to use the capabilities within the context of the agent. [*Must fix*]

 [Back to top](#validation-guidelines-for-copilot-agents)